By Chris Tozzi

 Real user monitoring vs synthetic monitoring

 RUM is often defined in opposition to synthetic monitoring.
 Synthetic monitoring involves using synthetic transactions, such as pinging a service, to monitor application availability and response time.
 The performance data created by those transactions are distinct from data created by actual users when they are using your application.
 When used together, RUM and synthetic performance monitoring are typically known as Digital Experience Monitoring (DEM).
+Learn more about Real User Monitoring (RUM) vs. Synthetic Monitoring and why should you use them both in your monitoring strategy.
+Check out the blog post where we review the best cloud monitoring tools that combine these types of monitoring and more to ensure end-to-end visibility of your apps.

 It’s important not to confuse RUM with what is sometimes called real-user testing.
 The latter is a practice that happens in the world of software testing when QA engineers study how real users use an application.
 Real-user testing is not a passive technique and does not directly relate to real-user monitoring.